 What’s next in the torrid business of The Australian, the rest of the media, the Victoria Police and the Office of Police Integrity?
-Cameron Stewart's source may well be charged.
+It’s hard to say.
+Several things could happen.

 First, it is possible that federal agencies will indeed decide to investigate Victoria Police Commissioner Simon Overland.
 And who can doubt that the state opposition will continue to make hay while The Australian’s sun shines upon this issue.

 It is possible The Australian will come up with further stories, likely again to contain at least kernel of legitimacy, whatever the rest.

 But leaving those possibilities to one side, the next step may well be the charging of journalist Cameron Stewart’s alleged source for his scoop on Operation Neath terrorism raids.
 This will see the battles shift to a new forum — the criminal courts.

 For the moment, let’s recap.
 Over the long weekend The Age and the Sunday Age bought in to the fracas, with The Age running its extraordinary leak of a letter from The Australian editor in chief Chris Mitchell, in which he appeared to threaten the OPI, while describing its actions as corrupt.

 The Media section of The Australian yesterday had a go at me, among several others, and there was a wrap from Media Watch last night.
 This morning The Australian again has the story on the front page, although one senses some of the heat is departing.